Eligibility & Registration

 All rooms are charged at the same rate with the exception of the Studio Singles (110th Street) which are charged at a higher rate.

 Barnard students living at Columbia through the Housing Exchange are billed the Barnard room rate and will be required to sign a Barnard Housing Contract (in addition to a Columbia Housing Contract).

 Columbia students living at Barnard through the Housing Exchange are billed the Columbia room rate and also be required to sign a Barnard Housing Contract in order to agree to the Terms & Conditions of living in Barnard housing.

-Upperclass students living on floors 2-8 of the Quad (Hewitt, Brooks, Sulzberger, Reid) are required to enroll in a more comprehensive meal plan.
-The Standard Meal Plan (formerly the "Quad Upperclass Meal Plan") has been the minimum enrollment requirement.
+Upperclass students living on floors 2-8 of the Quad (Hewitt, Brooks, Sulzberger, Reid) are required to enroll at minimum in the Flex 150 Meal Plan (formerly the "Quad Upperclass Meal Plan")..

 The meal plan rates are set by the Board of Trustees and are usually announced in late April.
 The meal plan rates will be posted by the Bursar Office once available.